-Defendant's strong family ties to Kansas suggest that he is not a flight risk.
-The Court is concerned that defendant has a clear substance abuse issue, but his history suggests that he would likely follow conditions of pretrial release.
-On balance, this factor favors release.
+Defendant's ties to El Dorado, Kansas suggest that he is not a flight risk.
+Even so, defendant's history suggests that he would not likely follow conditions of pretrial release.
+On balance, this factor favors detention.

 IV.
 Danger To The Community